Skip to main content

 Celebration days

-We celebrate diversity and connection through events like International Mother Language Day, where families are invited to share their language, stories and traditions.
+We celebrate diversity and connection through events like International Mother Language Day.
+On this day, families can share their language, stories and traditions.
 We also host social gatherings like Mother’s Day, Father’s Day and a Christmas party.
 These events are opportunities to connect with other families at the centre.

 What our parents say